WP Full Pay - Stripe plugin for WordPress

 1. Navigate to WP Full Pay → Forms in your WordPress admin.
 Here select the payment form type, and press Add form button.

-2. Next, on the Payment section, click to Add products form Stripe.
+2. Next, on the Payment section, click to Add products from Stripe.

 Adding Stripe products to WordPress pages with WP Full Pay